 Create a basic CUDA program that performs vector addition on the GPU and retrieves the results from the GPU memory.

-Use CUDA API to query device information, allocate and deallocate device memory, copy data between host and device, launch kernels, and synchronize threads.
+Use the CUDA API to query device information, allocate and deallocate device memory, copy data between host and device, launch kernels, and synchronize threads.

 Use CUDA built-in functions, variables, and libraries to perform common tasks and operations.